 © 2017.
 On the original WordPress site publishing this post you can encourage the author by ‘liking’ any post you found interesting.

-Where Thomas Hands and his party come from in Ireland?
-There is some suggestion that the name is known in Dublin and Monaghan, but that might just be in the singular ‘Hand’ form, with ‘Hands’ more likely in Ulster region.
+Where did Thomas Hands and his party come from in Ireland?
+There is some suggestion that the name is known in Dublin and Monaghan, but that might just be in the singular ‘Hand’ form, with ‘Hands’ more likely in Ulster or roscommon regions.